rafaelsgirao/gammastep/README.md

 **How do I install?**

 Use the packages provided by your distribution, if available.
-Otherwise, please see _Building from source_ and _Latest builds from master branch_ below.
+Otherwise, please see _Building from source_ below.

+Distribution packaging status:

+* Arch Linux: currently in [the community repository](https://www.archlinux.org/packages/community/x86_64/gammastep/)
+* NixOS: Not packaged at this time, but there is [a pull request](https://github.com/NixOS/nixpkgs/pull/94565)
+* Void Linux: Not packaged at this time, but there is [a pull request](https://github.com/void-linux/void-packages/pull/23643)
+* Fedora: spec file in this repo, and also available from [this COPR repo](https://copr.fedorainfracloud.org/coprs/alebastr/sway-extras/)

 **How do I setup a configuration file?**